Belt (BELT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Belt Historical Price

-According to the latest data gathered on Belt live price page, the current price of Belt is 0.04531124USD.
-The circulating supply of Belt(BELT) is 10.84M BELT , giving it a market capitalization of $491.36K.
+According to the latest data gathered on Belt live price page, the current price of Belt is 0.04632699USD.
+The circulating supply of Belt(BELT) is 10.84M BELT , giving it a market capitalization of $502.26K.

 The Belt Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BELT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.